 - One staffed library and one unstaffed library were closed between 2012 and 2013.
 The department now has seven staffed and no unstaffed libraries and has “no plans to consolidate further.”

-- The department’s print collection, formerly held at the Health Canada library, was moved to the National Research Council’s library in Ottawa last year.
+- The department’s print collection, formerly held at the Health Canada library, was downsized and moved to a closed stack at the National Research Council’s library in Ottawa in 2013.

 Public Service Commission